racompton/arin-roa-request/README.md

 Origin AS,IP prefix,CIDR mask,maxLength
 Ex: `65000,192.0.2.0,24,24`

-The new ROA creation script `create_arin_rpki_roas.py` needs to have a CSV file specified which defines the values for each ROA that is created.
-The format of the CSV is:
-Origin AS,IP prefix,CIDR mask,maxLength
-Ex: `65000,192.0.2.0,24,24`

-**Note, the maxLength is required in this script!
-It is recommended that the maxLength be equal to the CIDR mask.
-If you set the maxLength too large (ex. /24 or /48) you open yourself up to a potential forged-origin subprefix hijack (see this IETF doc: <https://tools.ietf.org/html/draft-ietf-sidrops-rpkimaxlen>)**

 The old ROA creation script can be run like this for OT&E:

 `./arin-roa-request.py -c ROAs.txt -a <ARIN API KEY> -k ote_roa_req_signing_key.private.pem -o <ORG-ID> --debug`

-The new ROA create script can be run like this for OT&E:
-`./create_arin_rpki_roas.py -c example-roa.csv -o <ORG-ID>`

 The old ROA creation script can be run like this for production (note -p command line argument specified for production):

 `./arin-roa-request.py -c ROAs.txt -a <ARIN API KEY> -k orgkeypair.pem -o <ORG-ID> --debug -p`

-The new ROA create script can be run like this for production (note -p command line argument specified for production):
-`./create_arin_rpki_roas.py -c example-roa.csv -o <ORG-ID> -p`

 The ROA deletion script can be run like this to output a CSV list of existing ROAs in OT&E and put the CSV into a file:

 `./arin-delete-roas.py -l  -a <ARIN API KEY> -o <ORG-ID> > ROAs-to-be-deleted.csv`

-You can now edit the ```ROAs-to-be-deleted.csv``` file and remove the ROAs that you don't want to be deleted.
+You can now edit the `ROAs-to-be-deleted.csv` file and remove the ROAs that you don't want to be deleted.

 The ROA deletion script can be run like this to delete a CSV list of existing ROAs (use output from list command above) in OT&E:

 `./delete-roas.py -f <CSV file of ROAs to delete> -o <ORG-ID> -a <ARIN API KEY>`

-Again, if you want to execute the above commands on the production API, use the `-p` switch.
+## Importance of RPKI and ROAs

 **And remember, when you create ROAs for your prefixes you are protecting those prefixes against BGP origin hijacks.
 When you perform ROV (<https://tools.ietf.org/html/rfc6811>) on your eBGP routers, you are helping to protect others from BGP origin hijacks.
 It only takes one ASN in the AS path to perform ROV for protection against BGP origin hijacks.
 The more networks that implement these technologies, the safer we all are!**